Baptist Heritage Award

 2025-Joel Breidenbaugh

-The Florida Baptist Historical Society, for the past 29 years, has recognized an individual for their effective preservation and promotion of Florida Baptist history.
-The Society’s Board of Directors is pleased to announce that their selection as the recipient of the 2025 Baptist Heritage Award is Joel Breidenbaugh, Florida.
+The Florida Baptist Historical Society, for the past 30 years, has recognized an individual for their effective preservation and promotion of Florida Baptist history.
+The Society’s Board of Directors is pleased to announce that their selection as the recipient of the 2026 Baptist Heritage Award is Dr. Javier A. Sotolongo, Florida.

 The Baptist Heritage Award seeks to recognize and honor those Florida Baptists who have exhibited rare and unusual dedication to the cause of Florida Southern Baptist history by having made a significant impact through such means as researching and writing Baptist history, teaching Baptist history, preserving Baptist history, and/or promoting the importance of Florida Southern Baptist history.